nhsbsa/nhsbsa-digital-playbook/src/development/coding-frontend.md

 * E-mail addresses should be either language neutral or bilingual, e.g. post@cyg-wlc.wales or separate Welsh and English versions should be available which will reach the same mailbox.

-Also, consider defining externalising content as whole sentences, with placeholders for dynamic content: Do not add dynamic content in a way that would break a grammar when written in a different language.

 ## General guidance

-* Our web application must function correctly on the range of browsers and devices specified in the latest [Government compatibility guideance][gov_browser_compatibility].
+* Our web application must function correctly on the range of browsers and devices specified in the latest [Government compatibility guidance][gov_browser_compatibility].

 * Web based user interface page interactions should follow the POST-Redirect-GET pattern for POSTed data.
 See [Wikipedia Post/Redirect/Get][wikipedia_prg] for more on this pattern.

 * HTML markup must contain id attributes to allow functional testing of the user interface.
 ID format should be agreed with the testers and captured in project documentation.

-* URLs must be agreed by a Content Designer and align to NHS Design Standards
+* URLs must be agreed by a Content Designer and align to [URL design standards][gov_url_standards]

 * Prototype code mustn't be used verbatim.
 Prototype code is indicative of how a user interface should look and behave, but we don't require them to meet our production quality standards.
 Prototypes are there to test designs with users.
 You will need your skill and coordination with the designer to translate them into production grade code.